Industrial REITs Continue To Thrive From Amazon's Growth

 REIT Rankings Overview

-In our "REIT Rankings" series, we introduce and update readers to one of the thirteen REIT sectors we track.
+In our "REIT Rankings" series, we introduce and update readers to one of the 13 REIT sectors we track.
 We encourage readers to follow our Seeking Alpha page (click "Follow" at the top) to continue to stay up to date on our REIT rankings, weekly recaps, and analysis on the REIT and broader real estate sector.

 Industrial Sector Overview

 Industrial REITs comprise roughly 9% of the REIT Indexes (VNQ and IYR).
-Within our market value-weighted Industrial index, we track eight of the largest industrial REITs within the sector, which account for nearly $60 billion in market value: DCT Industrial (NYSE:DCT), Duke Realty (NYSE:DRE), Eastgroup Properties (NYSE:EGP), First Industrial (NYSE:FR), Prologis (NYSE:PLD), PS Business Parks (NYSE:PSB), and Stag Industrial (NYSE:STAG).
+Within our market value-weighted Industrial index, we track eight of the largest industrial REITs within the sector, which account for nearly $60 billion in market value: DCT Industrial (NYSE:DCT), Duke Realty (NYSE:DRE), Eastgroup Properties (NYSE:EGP), First Industrial (NYSE:FR), Prologis (NYSE:PLD), PS Business Parks (NYSE:PSB), and STAG Industrial (NYSE:STAG).

-Above we show the size, geographical focus, and quality focus of the eight Industrial REITs we track.
+Above, we show the size, geographical focus, and quality focus of the eight industrial REITs we track.
 Quality is determined by the relative value of the underlying properties, which is largely a function of location near major e-commerce demand centers, notably on the coastal cities, which have high barriers to entry and longer permitting processes for new industrial assets.

 Recent Developments and Quarterly Performance

 Industrial REITs reported the strongest Q1 earnings of any real estate sector.
-Of the eight REITs we track, five beat expectations (PLD, DCT, DRE, EGP, PSB), two met expectations (FR, LPT), and one fell short of expectations .
+Of the eight REITs we track, five beat expectations (PLD, DCT, DRE, EGP, PSB), two met expectations (FR, Liberty Property Trust (NYSE:LPT)), and one fell short of expectations.
 The higher-quality asset portfolios that focus on e-commerce logistics continue to outperform relative to the lower-quality assets.

 Industrial REITs are higher by 10% YTD and 49% over the past two years.
 DCT and PB Business Parks have been the best two performers.

 Prologis, which we use as the bellwether for the industry, reported 7.1% YoY growth in same-store NOI with occupancy at 97%.
 Overall, the outlook for 7-9% annualized FFO growth over the next two years remains achievable as long as there are no major disruptions related to international trade.
 The other e-commerce focused REITs reported similarly strong growth.
 Duke Realty reported 5.2% YoY growth with 98% occupancy, DCT reported 10.4% YoY growth with 97% occupancy, and Eastgroup reported 6.3% growth with 97% occupancy.
-Stag Industrial was the outlier of the group and reported negative YoY growth, seeing a 1% decline in same-store NOI.
+STAG Industrial was the outlier of the group and reported negative YoY growth, seeing a 1% decline in same-store NOI.
 Again, these lower-quality asset portfolios are not seeing the same robust fundamentals as the e-commerce players.

 Several key themes were discussed at the annual REITWeek conference in NYC.
 First and most importantly, fundamentals remain as strong as ever as demand has outpaced new supply and appears likely to continue to do so for the near future.
 The high occupancy rates should put these REITs in the driver seat to continue to push rents.

 Second, there was discussion about the reasons for the relatively moderate new development activity over the past several years at a time where supply was widely expected to spike.
 Lack of desirable space for new development, high construction costs, a tighter financing environment, and longer permitting processes seem to be keeping supply in check.
-Overall annual new supply as a percentage of existing stock is expected to remain under 2%, in line with the longer-term averages.
+Overall, annual new supply as a percentage of existing stock is expected to remain under 2%, in line with the longer-term averages.

 Discussions over politics and trade policies took a backseat after being the focus several months ago.
 The populist wave that has swept the US and Europe presents risks to the continued growth in global trade, which, along with e-commerce, has been the fuel that has powered the continued strong performance from these companies.
 A possible boarder-adjustment tax, which appears unlikely to be implemented at this point, adds a layer of confusion.
 Industrial assets near major shipping ports are most at risk from changes in the supply chain, but the risk is seen as minimal considering the multi-year process to alter supply chains.
 We continue to believe that these concerns appear unwarranted and the net result will be minimal.